GeekRRK/GeekRRK.github.io/_posts/2015-12-22-Static Library.md

 .cpp and .c files to scan the C functions when dealing with .mm files because there is no link error when the C functions were referred in .cpp files.
-The solution is that we can write class methods to invoke the global C functions in the .m files and just give the OC class methods to other classes.
+The solution is that we can write class methods to invoke the global C functions in the .m files and just expose the OC class methods to other classes.
 Refer to: <http://blog.sina.com.cn/s/blog_7a2ffd5c010150xb.html>